-Two Faces – There are many short stories in greek and roman culture where it was implied that Medusa would usually greet people as an innocent woman but will show her true intentions once the person comes to her lair.
+Two Faces – There are many short stories in Greek and Roman culture where it was implied that Medusa would usually greet people as an innocent woman but will show her true intentions once the person comes to her lair.

-Venom – One of the most popular and striking features of Medusa is that he had a venomous snake on her head in place of hairs.
+Venom – One of the most popular and striking features of Medusa is that he had a venomous snake on her head in place of hair.
 This is one of the major reasons that inspire people to get a medusa tattoo.

 The venomous snake on her head can be used to show the fake people that you have encountered in your life.

 Sex Appeal – You can not expect a character that is known for her sex appeal to be dull and boring.
-Many women like to choose medusa tattoos to imply that they are as attractive as the Greek goddess herself.
+Many women like to choose medusa design to imply that they are as attractive as the Greek goddess herself.

 Medusa Tattoos ideas and Placement

-There are several designs of Medusa tattoos that you can try.
+There are several designs of Medusa that you can try.
 You should know that Medusa had two other sisters as well namely – Stheno and Euryale.
 Many people love to have a tattoo of the three Gorgon sisters.
 You also can try that.

 If you choose the three sisters tattoo then you need to have it in medium to large size on your chest or back.

-However, if you only choose the medusa tattoo then you can try it in small size on your hands, thigh, neck, or even near your collar bone.
+However, if you only choose the medusa design then you can try it in small size on your hands, thigh, neck, or even near your collar bone.
 A woman can try the design on their stomach as well.
 Also please don’t try to base your medusa tattoo on any celebrity.
-You can find many medusa tattoo designs that are based on the appearance of Hollywood actress Angelina Jolie.
+You can find many medusa designs that are based on the appearance of Hollywood actress Angelina Jolie.

 Medusa Tattoo Designs